cmadland/otl/think/2014-07-21-getting-started.md

 Next, please create a new post on your own blog, and introduce yourself.
 Keep in mind that your posts will be showing up on the <a href="http://create.twu.ca/connect/blog/">blog on this site</a>, so please make sure that each post has a unique and descriptive title.

-Your introduction could be an image created at wordle.net using text gathered from the following online searches and pasted into <a href="http://www.wordle.net/create" target="_blank" rel="noopener noreferrer">Wordle</a> (you may need to install or update <a href="http://java.com" target="_blank" rel="noopener noreferrer">Java</a> to get the tool to work):
+Your introduction could be an image created at wordle.net using text gathered from the following online searches and pasted into <a href="http://www.wordle.net/create"  rel="noopener noreferrer">Wordle</a> (you may need to install or update <a href="http://java.com"  rel="noopener noreferrer">Java</a> to get the tool to work):
 <ol>
  	<li>a description of your favourite vacation spot.</li>
  	<li>a synopsis of the last novel that you read.</li>